 I wrote a piece about innovation and running for my [now former] job and it’s officially hit the press today (by way of the organisation’s monthly newsletter).
 Anyhow, it seems to me that since it’s something that I am personally interested in and passionate about, I should share it with you here on Just Frances.
-Which means that the first time I’ve actually told you where I work is a coupe of days after I no longer work there!
-But enough of that, let’s get on to the actual article!
+This means that the first time I’ve actually told you where I work is a couple of days after I no longer work there.
+But enough of that, let’s get on to the actual article.

 Running on innovation

 Running is one of the most primitive sports known to man; you don’t need shoes or fancy running gear and equipment.
 All you really need to participate are legs and feet – and even those don’t have to be natural ones.

 Since the 1970s, running as a popular sport has increased thanks to iconic distance runners such as David Bedford, an English long-distance runner, and Steve Prefontaine, an American Olympian who helped to inspire the “running boom”.
 Running is now done for fun and entertainment as much as it is for competition and health.

 The popularity of the sport means that there is a desire to continually improve running gear and equipment – from shoes that offer solutions for every foot shape and running gait to clothing specially designed to release or retain heat.
 In fact, the popularity of running has also meant that race participation is increasing, which has led to improved tools for online race listings and registrations as well as inexpensive digital timing solutions.